leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Sys/virtual_local_server_room_for_you_developper.rst

 =====================

 In order to make sure your VM always obtains the same IP adress when it boots, we setup a DHCP daemon on host.
-It will match Mac adresses, assign a hostname, that will then be resolved to an IP by the previously installed DNS.

 We chose *ISC DHCP server* : ::